jimareed/slideshow-editor/README.md

 # slideshow-editor

 Example of a simple cloud native application which includes a microservices design, containerization, authentication and authorization.
-Built using React, Go and docker.
-Deployed to AWS..
+Built using React, Go, Auth0 and docker.
+Deployed to AWS.
 Also requires https://github.com/jimareed/slideshow-data.
 Based on https://github.com/jimareed/react-auth0-login, the samples from Auth0 and the Auth0 blog: https://auth0.com/blog/authentication-in-golang/.

 <p  align="center">
     <img src="./images/slideshow-editor.png" alt="Slideshow Editor"/>